 In compliance with Regulation A+ Tier II, we are only permitted to raise $50,000,000 in each eREIT™ per year.
 Once this $50,000,000 cap has been reached for the year, we are unable to sell additional shares in that eREIT™ pursuant to Regulation A+.

-The Fundrise eREIT has adopted a quarterly redemption plan to provide offers periodic liquidity, subject to certain limitations.
-For more information regarding the quarterly redemption plan, please see the disclosure contained in the Offering Circular.
+Each eREITTM has adopted a quarterly redemption plan to provide periodic liquidity, subject to certain limitations.
+For more information regarding the quarterly redemption plan, please see the disclosure contained in the Offering Circulars.

 Fundrise is an online investment platform for commercial real estate.
 Fundrise gives investors the ability to:

-You can get started as an investor on Fundrise by joining the site.
+You can get started as an investor on Fundrise by creating an account here.

 The investment and checkout process is conducted online.
-You will be prompted to provide or verify any required information, as well as to make any required acknowledgments electronically.
+You will be prompted to provide or verify any required information, as well as to make the necessary acknowledgments electronically.

 The terms of each investment on Fundrise are specific to that listing.
 Prospective investors should review in detail the offering documents provided for each investment opportunity.

-The Fundrise platform provides for direct communication with investors, including the posting of ongoing reporting and updates on the status of a project, as well as the delivery of tax filing and other relevant materials directly to investors.
+The Fundrise platform provides direct communication with investors, including ongoing reporting and updates on the status of your investment, as well as the delivery of tax filing and other relevant materials.

 Projected returns and distributions, as well as a timetable for milestones and a distribution schedule, would be specific to each listing and, when available, would be noted in the offering documents for that investment.